harpalgupta/tech-interview-csharp/README.md

 Clone this repository and complete the following tasks.

-- Add the remaining fields to the vehicle model
+- Add the remaining fields to the vehicle model done
-- Implement an endpoint for listing all cars
+- Implement an endpoint for listing all cars done
 - Implement an endpoint for listing cars by make
 - Implement an endpoint for listing cars by model
 - Add any other endpoints you think are useful / relevant